lab49/tech-talk-design-systems/README.md

-# Tech Talk: Design Systems
+# Creating, Using, and Maintaining a Design System

-This is a companion repository to the tech talk titled: "Creating, using, and maintaining a design system".
+This is a companion repository to the [Lab49](https://www.lab49.com/) tech talk of the same name.

+There is a video recording of the talk on [YouTube](https://youtu.be/oCY90j3xCKI).
+Further discussion can be found at [LinkedIn](https://www.linkedin.com/posts/prakshoti-monica-pawar-she-her-1a840b_lab49-recently-hosted-a-tech-talk-by-our-activity-6672116340821688320-DmPs).

+---

 The purpose of this codebase is to illustrate what's possible when using Storybook to maintain a living style guide.